genevate/style_guides/README.md

 # Usage

-Read/use any of the *.md (Markdown) documents located in any of the subfolders.
+Read/use the *.md (Markdown) documents located in the subfolders.

 # Versioning